New Album Out Now Please see here for the album release page

 In 2018, Uzi Listening recorded their first album, the almost self-titled “Uzi Listening?”
 Please see the album release page for more info.

 The album has been well received.
-Since its release Uzi Listening have played a spot at the famous Night and Day Cafe in Manchester.
+Since its release Uzi Listening have played spots in Manchester at the famous Night and Day Cafe and Fab Cafe.
 We've also had tracks from the album played on BBC Radio Introducing in Lancashire, and been interviewed on the show.